Hendler/shielddrone/README.md

-defending drones have higher max speed but start at y=0. defending drones have complete situational awareness defending drones arranged near projected objects, center
+defending drones have higher max speed but start at y=0. defending drones have complete situational awareness defending drones arranged near projected objects, center defending drones can collide with attacking drones and not be damaaged

 ## TODO

 - direction arrow
-- heat trail based on previous positions, bezier curve between them
 - collision detection turn attacker to yellow, change size and stop, is_disabled state

 - implement instantiation of drone positions based on strategy for each
 - implement naive strategy for attacking drone
 - implement AI strategy for defending drone

- add timestamp to drone history for replayability

-more strategies based on starting hieght, near the defense object
+ - more strategies based on starting hieght, near the defense object